 HackerOne Pentest Pricing in 2026

 HackerOne operates both a bug bounty platform and assessment (pentest) products.
-Assessment pricing starts at $15,000.
-Bug bounty programs range from $20,000 to $500,000+ annually in bounty payouts plus platform fees.
+HackerOne does not publish pricing on its site: the pentest product page routes to “speak with a security expert.”
+Third-party buyer data (Spendflo, Vendr) puts entry assessments around $15,000, with bug bounty programs ranging from $20,000 to $500,000+ annually in bounty payouts plus platform fees.

 What’s public, what’s not

-- Enterprise annual contract values (Vendr: $50k+ ACV)
+- Enterprise annual contract values $50k+ ACV (Vendr)

 - Volume discounts for multi-year commits